Learnware: Small Models Do Big: The Design

 The learnware market can accommodate thousands or millions of models.
 Different to previous machine learning studies about model reuse~\cite{Yang:Zhan:Fan:Jiang:Zhou2017,Zhao:Cai:Zhou2020} or domain adaptation~\cite{Mansour:Mohri:Rostamizadeh2009} where all pre-trained models are assumed to be helpful, there may be only a tiny portion of learnwares helpful for the current user task.
 Different from multi-task learning \cite{Zhang:Yang2022} where data of the multiple tasks are available in training, and domain-agnostic learning \cite{Peng:Huang:Sun2019} where labeled data of the source domain are available, learnware market does not assume to have those information.
 Indeed, efficiently identifying helpful learnwares is quite challenging, particularly when considering the fact that the learnware market has access to neither the original training data of learnwares nor the original data of current user.

 With the specification design mentioned in Section~\ref{sec:submit}, the learnware market can request user to describe her intention using the set of descriptions/tags, through a user interface or a kind of \textit{learnware description language} to be designed in the future.
 Based on such information, the task reduces to how to identify some helpful learnwares in a specification island.
-The learnware market can provide several \textit{anchor} learnwares in the functional space corresponding to the specification island, request user to test them and return some information, and then identify potentially helpful learners based on these information, as to be explained in Section~\ref{sec:spec}.
+The learnware market can provide several \textit{anchor} learnwares, such as prototypes of functionally similar learnware clusters~\cite{Xie:Tan:Jiang:Zhou2023} in the functional space corresponding to the specification island, request user to test them and return some information, and then identify potentially helpful learners based on these information, as to be explained in Section~\ref{sec:spec}.
+The efficiency and scalability of the learnware market can be further improved by maintaining a \textit{specification index} facilitated with relevant techniques such as hashing.
+Flexible specification index helps enable the learnware market to be evolvable, such that the market can accommodate an ever-increasing number of learnwares and achieve an increasingly accurate model characterization and identification, sometimes even ascertain the capabilities of models beyond their original purposes.

 Once some helpful learnwares are identified and delivered to user, they can be reused in various ways.
-The most straightforward one is to apply the received learnware to user's own data directly; if multiple learnwares are received, they can be used to comprise an ensemble \cite{Zhou2012} for even better performance.
+The most straightforward one is to apply the received learnware to user's own data directly; if multiple learnwares are received, they can be used to comprise an ensemble~\cite{Zhou2012} for even better performance.
 The user can also adapt/polish the received learnware(s) by generating a model from her own training data and putting it to use together with the learnwares(s).
 Another possible usage is to regard each received learnware as a feature augmentor, by feeding user's data to the learnware, taking its output for each instance as an augmented feature, and then utilizing the augmented data to build the final model.